Elgg/Elgg/docs/guides/database.rst

 System log storage
 ------------------

-A system log row is stored whenever an event concerning an object whose class implements the ``Loggable`` interface is triggered. ``ElggEntity`` and ``ElggExtender`` implement ``Loggable``, so a system log row is created whenever an event is performed on all objects, users, groups, sites, metadata and annotations.
+A system log row is stored whenever an event concerning an object whose class implements the :doc:`/design/loggable` interface is triggered. ``ElggEntity`` and ``ElggExtender`` implement :doc:`/design/loggable`, so a system log row is created whenever an event is performed on all objects, users, groups, sites, metadata and annotations.

 Common events include: